sxjczzl/Homebrew-brew/docs/Manpage.md

 Homebrew, like `git`(1), supports external commands.
 These are executable scripts that reside somewhere in the `PATH`, named `brew-``cmdname` or `brew-``cmdname``.rb`, which can be invoked like `brew` `cmdname`.
-This allows you to create your own commands without modifying Homebrew's internals.
+This allows you to create your own commands without modifying Homebrew’s internals.

 Instructions for creating your own commands can be found in the docs:
 <https://docs.brew.sh/External-Commands.html>